The Best UX Resources For Researchers and Designers (Updated for 2020)

 Social Media Communities:

-Best for a “What’s Up in User Research Now” Rundown
+Best for a “What’s up in UX now” rundown

 The Reddit upvote feature is a lifesaver here, and the moderators do their jobs well.
 You’ll get big, popular threads on the common career questions everyone wants answered.
 There’s a designated space for portfolio techniques.
 And there are constantly rotating discussions and debates on everything from “doing research with a personality” to “What’s the value in user personas anyway?”